 16. Install the replacement top case, and reassemble and test the computer.

 Note: When installing the replacement top case, connect the power switch cable connector (the shorter cable) first.
-Then connect the speaker cable connector.
+Then connect the speaker cable connector and trackpad connector.
 Do not strain the cables.